 Notably, it wasn’t the first time this year the RMOW was sued for an injury near Lost Lake.

 On Jan.
-21, 2022, Vancouver lawyer Gerard Cuttler filed a civil claim against the municipality after he was allegedly injured the prior summer.
+21, 2022, Vancouver lawyer Gerald Cuttler filed a civil claim against the municipality after he was allegedly injured the prior summer.
 The suit contends that, on or about July 25, 2021, Cuttler was riding his bike on Lost Lake Road, south of Horstman Creek, when he approached a marked crosswalk and allegedly collided with a thin, unmarked rope strung to a sandwich board and was thrown off his bike.

 Cuttler reportedly suffered, among other injuries, a broken left clavicle that required surgery; pain, stiffness and restriction of his left shoulder and arm; and bruised and painful ribs.